 - Alaska Airlines: whenever possible, we fly Alaska.
 Wherever they fly, we will almost always look at them first.
-Their planes aren’t the newest or shiniest, but their service is just so over the top excellent.
-We actually flew Alaska for the first time when we moved to Maui (they were the only airline that would allow our dog to fly in-cabin) and we have been hooked ever since.
+Their planes aren’t the newest or shiniest, but their service is just so over-the-top excellent.
+We flew Alaska for the first time when we moved to Maui (they were the only airline that would allow our dog to fly in-cabin) and we have been hooked ever since.

 - United Airlines: truthfully, I don’t love United, but they have excellent Hawaii flight schedules and so many direct flights to all of the islands.
-If we can’t fly Alaska, we next check United to see if they have the flight schedule we’re looking for.
+If we can’t fly Alaska Airlines, we next check United to see if they have the flight schedule we’re looking for.

 - Southwest: If we can’t find the inter-island flights that we want on Hawaiian, we go with Southwest.
 They offer competitive fares and our bags fly free!
 We haven’t used them to/from the mainland yet, but they offer extremely low fares at times.